 One member highlighted the delay in the implementation of the Oracle payroll system and queried whether measures were in place to ensure that issues faced at other organisations would not be repeated here.
-The chirf of Staff informed members that the Council was due to implement the Oracle system this summer, however it was halted after payroll issues had then reported by other users of the system, she added that the implementation would only resume once assurance had been received confirming the issues had been addressed.
+The Chief of Staff informed members that the Council was due to implement the Oracle system this summer, however it was halted after payroll issues had been reported by other users of the system, she added that the implementation would only resume once assurance had been received confirming the issues had been addressed.

-With regard to the outstanding Disaster Ricovery is completed and members queried whether the Council was on target a complete the new infrastructure project within the deadline.
-On behalf of the Assistant Director for ICT/Digital and Transformation, the Chief of Staff advited the Committee that the project was due to be completed by the end of day 2 22, a revised deadline had been set for the end of quarter to allow any unforeseen complications.
+With regard to the outstanding Disaster Recovery recommendation, members queried whether the Council was on target to complete the new infrastructure project within the deadline.
+On behalf of the Assistant Director for ICT/Digital and Transformation, the Chief of Staff advised the Committee that the project was due to be completed by the end of July 2022, a revised deadline had been set for the end of quarter 2 to allow for any unforeseen complications.

-Discussion turned to the locality of Big Sky.
-The Head of Internal Audit reminded members that audit a Big Sky had been scheduled following concerns raised by the Committee based on the potential risks to the Council.
-Members were in ormal that the Head of Internal Audit had now carried out the audit and the finding from the draft position statement had not yet been shared with the Maraging Director or Big Sky Board.
+Discussion turned to the Internal Audit of Big Sky.
+The Head of Internal Audit reminded members that audit of Big Sky had been scheduled following concerns raised by the Committee based on the potential risks to the Council.
+Members were informed that the Head of Internal Audit had now carried out the audit and the findings from the draft position statement had not yet been shared with the Managing Director or Big Sky Board.
 The report would be brought to the Committee for discussion, at the next meeting.